ASDFGamer/epsonScan/readme.md

 - SCANNER_IP: (REQUIRED) The IPv4 IP of the Scanner.
 - DPI: The DPI used when scanning Documents.
 The default is '300'.
-- FILE_PREFIX: The prefix of the scanned documents.
-The default is 'scan'.

 ## Volumes